-Tyra Banks Shocks Fans By Saying She Gained 25 Pounds Since Posing For 2019 Sports Illustrated Swimsuit Cover
+Tyra Banks Shocks Fans By Saying She Gained 25 Pounds Since 2019 ‘Sports Illustrated Swimsuit’ Cover

 Tyra Banks says she has gained 25 pounds since last year.
 The 46-year-old Sports Illustrated swimsuit model dished on her surprising eating habits in an episode of Harper’s Bazaar Food Diaries.

-In a lengthy run-down of what she eats in a day, the longtime America’s Next Top Model host shocked fans as she talked about her daily diet that includes “candy” bacon, bagels with cream cheese, “bags and bags” of snacks, burgers and Mexican food.
+In a lengthy run-down of what she eats in a day, the longtime America’s Next Top Model host shocked fans as she talked about her daily diet that includes “candy” bacon, bagels with cream cheese, “bags and bags” of snacks, burgers, and Mexican food.

 Tyra has never worried about her weight and has a healthy body image.
 She previously revealed that her mom, Carolyn London, helped her not to “trip out” about her weight.
-But the supermodel did admit to fans that she has put on some pounds since she appeared on the cover of the 2019 Sports Illustrated Swimsuit Edition.
+But the supermodel did admit to fans that she has put on some pounds since she appeared on the cover of the 2019 Sports Illustrated Swimsuit Issue.

 “Right now, you can’t tell because I have on a men’s blazer,” Tyra told her fans in the video.
 “I am 25 pounds heavier than I was on the cover of a very famous swimsuit magazine that came out last year.”